raudabaugh/va-gov-metrics/README.md

 1. [VA.gov GitHub Onboarding Template Issues](https://github.com/department-of-veterans-affairs/va.gov-team/issues?q=is%3Aissue+label%3Aplatform-orientation+is%3Aall)

 For each onboarder, the calculator finds their first commit after their onboarding began to either [`vets-api`](https://github.com/department-of-veterans-affairs/vets-api) or [`vets-website`](https://github.com/department-of-veterans-affairs/vets-website).
 The time to first commit is the number of days between the start of their onboarding and their first commit.
 These days-to-first-commit measurements are then averaged to produce a "mean time to first commit".

+The calculator now also computes separate metrics for each repository:
+1. **Overall MTTFC**: The original metric, which considers the first commit to either repository
+2. **MTTFC for vets-website only**: Mean time to first commit considering only commits to the vets-website repository
+3. **MTTFC for vets-api only**: Mean time to first commit considering only commits to the vets-api repository

+This breakdown helps teams understand if there are significant differences in onboarding time between frontend (vets-website) and backend (vets-api) development.